leo2d/person-crud/README.md

 2. Then run __yarn__ or __npm i__
 3. Setup your connection to a PostgreSQL server
     1. Open the file **dbConfig.ts** in _src/infra/db/config/dbConfig.ts_
-    2. Change the value of `connectionString` with your connection string
+    2. Change the value of the follow constants with your connection string:
-        For example:

         ```javascript

         //dbConfig.ts